openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 Note: In some cases, you may need to use the export to restore AndroisAPS settings **while keeping the current active Pod**.
 In this case, it is important to only import settings exported for the pod currently active.

-**A good practice is to do an export immediately after activating a pod**.
+**A good practice is to do an export immediately after activating a new Dash pod**, Do this at each pod change and copy the exported file to your internet drive.
 This way you will always be able to restore the current active Pod in case of problems.
 For instance when moving to another backup phone.

 - Think about if you need to export with an active pod session.
 - Regularly export your settings and store a copy in a safe place.